cloudcoderdotorg/progsnap-spec/spec-0.1-dev.md

 Each progsnap data set contains a single dataset file, whose path (relative to *BaseDir*) is `dataset.txt`.

 The dataset file specifies general information about the data set.
-It contains the following lines, in the following order.
+It contains the following lines:

 Tag name | Type of value | Occurrences | Comment
 -------- | ------------- | ----------- | -------